dnesting/dnesting/resume.md

 consultation, and other policy work
 - One time I wrote an ASP parser and data flow analyzer to automatically generate code fixes for thousands of vulnerabilities in a government system
+- Security Engineering, performing code reviews, advice on prioritization and mitigation.
+- Advised on professional and personal infosec threats to projects and USDS employees, and conducted bi-monthly security training and workshops for USDS.

 TS/SCI